vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

-# Manually Install the vSphere Client Plug-Ins on a vCenter Server Appliance #
+# Manually Install the vSphere Client Plug-In on a vCenter Server Appliance #

-If you installed a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-ins manually.
-You manually install the vSphere Client plug-ins for vSphere Integrated Containers by logging into the vCenter Server appliance and running a script.
+If you installed a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-in manually.
+You manually install the vSphere Client plug-in for vSphere Integrated Containers by logging into the vCenter Server appliance and running a script.
 The script registers an extension with vCenter Server, and instructs vCenter Server to download the plug-in files from the file server in the vSphere Integrated Containers appliance.

 **Prerequisites**

 - You are installing  a version of vSphere Integrated Containers that pre-dates 1.4.3.
 This procedure is not applicable to vSphere Integrated Containers 1.4.3 or later.
-In vSphere Integrated Containers 1.4.3 or later the plug-ins are installed automatically.
+In vSphere Integrated Containers 1.4.3 or later the plug-in is installed automatically.
 - The HTML5 plug-in requires vCenter Server 6.7 or vCenter Server 6.5.0d or later.
 The HTML5 plug-in does not function with earlier versions of vCenter Server 6.5.0.
-- You are installing the plug-ins on a vCenter Server appliance instance.
-If you are running vCenter Server on Windows, see [Manually Install the vSphere Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
+- You are installing the plug-in on a vCenter Server appliance instance.
+If you are running vCenter Server on Windows, see [Manually Install the vSphere Client Plug-In on vCenter Server for Windows](plugins_vc_windows.md).
 - Go to the vCenter Server Appliance Management Interface (VAMI) at https://<i>vcsa_address</i>:5480, log in as the appliance `root` user, then click **Access**, and make sure that SSH Login and Bash Shell are enabled.
 - Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain and verify the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).